FabriBertani/Plugin.Maui.AppRating/README.md

 Take a look at the [AppRatingSample](https://github.com/FabriBertani/Plugin.Maui.AppRating/tree/main/samples/AppRatingSample) for a fully detailed implementation of this plugin.

 ## Contributions
-Please, feel free to open an [Issue](https://github.com/FabriBertani/Plugin.Maui.AppRating/issues) if you find any bugs or submit a PR.
+Feel free to open an [Issue](https://github.com/FabriBertani/Plugin.Maui.AppRating/issues) if you encounter any bugs or submit a PR to contribute improvements or fixes.
+Your contributions are greatly appreaciated.

 ## License
 Plugin.Maui.AppRating is licensed under [MIT](https://github.com/FabriBertani/Plugin.Maui.AppRating/blob/main/LICENSE).